The User Experience (UX)

 Using a CDN

-A CDN (Content Delivery Network) is a large group of web servers located in multiple locations which deliver content more efficiently to users.
+A CDN (Content Delivery Network) is a large group of web servers located in multiple locations that deliver content more efficiently to users.

 How this works is relatively straight forward and simple.
 When a user types in the web address of the site they wish to visit a request is usually made to the server in which the website is hosted to then send that website and it’s files back to be loaded into the users browser.
 But as there is no way of telling where your visitors are located, it’s impossible to predict just how far that request has to travel in order to retrieve the website.

-With CDN, the way it works is that a server is selected based on a measure of network proximity and the users region.
+With CDN, the way it works is that a server is selected based on a measure of network proximit and the user’s region.
 So the server with the quickest response is chosen which therefore means the website will load sooner rather than later for the user.

 There is a good reason why user experience is being taken so seriously by web design agencies like ourselves and it’s because it has a proven track record.
 A track record that indicates that websites which deliver to users a pleasurable experience are far more likely to have better conversions and return visits.